alisongh/alisongh.github.io/_pages/aboutmads.md

 * Score: 🌟🌟
 * This course is the same course on Coursera, Applied Data Science with Python Specialization, which costs USD79/month and approx. 34 hours to complete.
 I'm satisfied with the structure of the course and assignments.
 However, I'm disappointed with how the school indiscriminately imitates the low-tuition specialization courses to the high-tuition graduate program.
 Again, comparing USD79/month and USD950/credit (one month, in-state) and USD1,267/credit (one month, out-of-state).
 I would not say I like how they loot their students' money without adding valuable information, knowledge, and skills.

+### SIADS 642 Deep Learning
+* Very light workload
+* NO CODING !!
+* Score: ☆
+* This is a NO CODING and the ONLY deep learning course in MADS program.
+If you want to learn how to code a deep learning project in Python, please go away and self-study.
+The quality of the video and content is too much lower than the University of Mich in-person course.
+If you want to learn real things about deep learning, please check [EECS 498 course](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/) taught by Justin Johnson.
+He also taught Stanford University CS 231N course which is an awesome deep learning course.
+He uploads and shares all course recordings via [Google Drive](https://drive.google.com/drive/folders/1LXriM9h8WNJGErlYQXIrNNytAzVaHBjF) and you can watch them free with your UMICH account.
+AGAIN, the University of Michigan treats MADS students different from their in-person students and provides much better and higher qualified instructors, professors, and TAs to their in-person students.